Jason2Brownlee/blog/content/posts/re-read.md

 There's also a ton of business and writing books I re-read often.
 Typically at the start of a project - to fire me up.

-I also re-brainwash myself using nook on topics like health and investing.
+I also re-brainwash myself using books on topics like health and investing.

-Perhaps they're books lists for another time.
+Perhaps these are books lists for another time.